-In all my years of working with and training dogs, I have never owned or trained a Bull Breed, so I dont profess to be an expert with them in any way shape or form, Springers were and are my thing.
-HOWEVER, the dog in this blog was amazingly responsive to this technique and the best I gained from the whole shitty situation was that she was impeccably trained after I did some intensive basic obedience with her.
+In all my years of working with and training dogs, I have never owned or trained a Bull Breed, so I don’t profess to be an expert with them in any way shape or form, Springers were and are my thing.
+However, the dog in this blog was amazingly responsive to this technique and the best I gained from the whole shitty situation was that she was impeccably trained after I did some intensive basic obedience with her.

-Control and manners was key.
+Control and manners were the key.

 The purpose of this disclaimer is to say this is OUR STORY and our story only but what I will say is that basic obedience has never failed me.
 It is the one thing that most family dogs lack.
 The basic obedience I write about in this blog has not cured this dog, what it has done is made sure that when I ask her to come, wait or sit, then she does without delay (mostly), she has respect for me and knows her place in the pack.